Student Policies & Resources

 A Report is a formal process for requesting an Accommodation that also creates an official record of an incident of Sexual Violence.

-A Report of Sexual Violence may be filed with the Residence Director, Director of Student Community Life, Manager of International Student and Accessibility Programs, or one of two designated faculty members.
+A Report of Sexual Violence may be filed with the Residence Director, Director of Student Community Life, Manager of Accessibility Programs, Coordinator of International Student Programs, or one of two designated faculty members.
 Reports can also be made 24/7 through the online resource, as made available by the University.

 Complaints